 White, light, and functional–Scandinavian design is the perfect solution for small spaces.
-Lifestyle concepts such as hygge were made for tiny log cabins and cozy Copenhagen apartments—so whether you’re sprucing up a studio flat or just brightening the bathroom, you can draw on decades’ worth of tricks developed by the masters of Scandinavian design.
+Lifestyle concepts such as hygge were made for tiny log cabins and cozy Copenhagen apartments—so whether you’re sprucing up a studio flat or just brightening the bathroom, or perhaps even joining the tiny home movement, you can draw on decades’ worth of tricks developed by the masters of Scandinavian design.

 Let the Light In

 White walls and light-wood floors bounce light around a space, making rooms look larger.
 Can’t live without color?
 Choose muted pastel tones such as blue-grey or blush; keep the color scheme monochrome rather than breaking up the space with contrasting tones.
 Take this a step further by maintaining the same color scheme through all rooms in your home, creating the impression of one long, continuous space.

 For décor, stick with light-colored fabrics and light woods such as beech, ash, or pine.
 You could even use transparent or mesh furniture to create a clear line of sight across the room, as in this small Swedish kitchen.
 If your existing furniture is dark, give it a fresh coat of white or grey paint.
 The same applies to dark-wood floors—rather than tearing them up, throw on a light-colored rug.
 Mirrors also reflect light; place a full-length mirror against the wall or even create a mirrored wall